 List out your skills pool, e.g., Bricklaying, negotiation, marketing, sales, customer relationship, coding, pipe laying, etc. Match with the required and do a gap analysis.

-List out the equipment, machinery, tools to get the job done.
+List out the equipment, machinery, and tools to get the job done.

-Match the above outcomes with the required in a gap analysis method.
+Match the above outcomes with the required gap analysis method.